sugar-been01/FallingWords/README.md

 # fallingwords
+#fallingWords is a typing game .
-# to run: "make app" on your terminal
+# How to run:
+#"make app" on your terminal